 As Hardwood burns slower than softwood it gives a more even burn and constant heat, another advantage of hardwood is it produces more ash, this aids pyrolysis.

-Even if you want a quick burning softwood fire, after kindling put down a layer of hardwood to build a nice hot ash bed, then feed it with softwood.
+If you want a quick-burning softwood fire, after kindling put down a layer of hardwood to build a nice hot ash bed, then feed it with softwood.